ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 of an Encrypted JWP is recommended for this purpose.
 The processing of Encrypted JWPs is identical to the processing of other JWEs.

-For a JWP with JSON-formatted headers, an Encrypted JWP is a JWE [@!RFC7516] with a JWP in Compact Serialization as its plaintext value.
+For a JWP with JSON-formatted Headers, an Encrypted JWP is a JWE [@!RFC7516] with a JWP in Compact Serialization as its plaintext value.
-For a JWP with CBOR-formatted headers, an Encrypted JWP should use `COSE_Encrypt0` or `COSE_Encrypt` [@!RFC9052] with the CBOR Serialization as its plaintext.
+For a JWP with CBOR-formatted Headers, an Encrypted JWP should use `COSE_Encrypt0` or `COSE_Encrypt` [@!RFC9052] with the CBOR Serialization as its plaintext.